 Archive for the ‘Blog’ Category

-Dogalogue has a new voucher code that can be used in the run up to Christmas.
-All you need to do is make a purchase from the Dogalogue store on or before 31st December and enter voucher code D18G0012 at the checkout and you will be eligible for a massive 10 per cent discount on your purchase.
+Dogalogue has a new voucher code that can be used this October.
+All you need to do is make a purchase from the Dogalogue store on or before 30th November 2019 and enter voucher code D19G011 at the checkout and you will be eligible for a massive 10 per cent discount on your purchase.
 Remember it’s for a good cause, all profits go towards Guide Dogs for the Blind, so you will be helping someone in need.